marcglasberg/asyncredux.com/flutter/intro.md

 optionally be [used with them](./category/other-packages), although that's not necessary.

 However, Async Redux is an alternative to Bloc, MobX, and the original vanilla Redux.
-It aims to be way easier to use than those, and to help you create stable apps that are easier to test, maintain and extend.
+It is designed to be easier to use than those, and to help you create stable apps that are easier to test, maintain and extend.

 ## Example projects